 Also known as B2B outreach or ‘cold’ outreach, an email lead generation is a form of marketing that involves sending emails directly to potential clients, often suggesting a demo, phone call, or meeting.
 This approach can be highly effective for B2B businesses due to two main reasons.

 Firstly, B2B businesses usually have a much clearer idea of who their target audience is.
 B2B products and services will often solve a specific problem, enabling them to identify who they can help more easily.
 If you’re a B2C company that sells socks, you might have a general idea of your target demographic – gender, age, salary, perhaps certain interests – but it would be far less specific.

 Secondly, it’s usually much easier to get hold of these types of customers.
 By hosting events, webinars or panels, you are able to get contact information through sign-ups, providing they are advertised correctly.

-We work with you to really nail down your target audience and create personas for the decision-makers (or influencers) you should be targeting.
+As a B2B lead generation agency in London we work with you to really nail down your target audience and create personas for the decision-makers (or influencers) you should be targeting.
 Once that is established, leave everything to us.
 Using years of experience, in-house methods and specific tools, we find your targets, engage with them, and move them along a specific sales journey tailored to them.

-With the key decision-makers in your sales process being easily identifiable, you can build a campaign which speaks directly to a wide range of potential clients.
+With the key decision-makers in your sales process being easily identifiable, you can build a campaign that speaks directly to a wide range of potential clients.
 LinkedIn allows you to filter your audience by job title, seniority, company size, industry and more.

-But it’s not just a case of sending a blanket email to thousands of LinkedIn inboxes – there’s an art to it.
+But, it’s not just a case of sending a blanket email to thousands of LinkedIn inboxes – there’s an art to it.
 We help you to first warm-up potential clients, then connect you to them, before sending personalised, content-driven, automated message strings and automatically following up.

 Funnel: A funnel is another term for sales process or sales journey.
 It describes the stages from initial interest in your business all the way through to a sale being made.